b3r1a3d/b3r1a3d/README.md

 - 👋 Hi, I’m bautsi
-- 🌱 I’m currently learning C++/Java
+- 🌱 I’m currently learning frontend and a bit backend
 - 📫 How to reach me ...
      Instagram : bautsi_0313
      Facebook : 劉育嘉